ridewithgps/developers/webhooks.md

 # Webhooks

-Ride with GPS issues a `POST` request to your webhook URL whenever a user of your OAuth application creates, updates, deletes, pins or unpins a route or a trip (whichever you have selected to sync).
+Ride with GPS issues a `POST` request to your webhook URL whenever a user authenticated with your API client creates, updates, deletes, pins or unpins a route or a trip (whichever you have selected to sync).

 ## Configuration

-Your API client must first be configured for OAuth.

 From your API client management page, enter the URL (`webhook_url`) at which you'd like to be notified and check the types of assets should trigger a call to your webhook.
 The `route` and `trip` types are supported, and you will be notified when the the `created`, `updated`, `deleted`, `pinned` or `unpinned` actions are taken on those assets.